PassKeyRa/solana-ebpf-ida-processor/README.md

 ## TODO

 * Fix XREFs for functions parsed from relocations
+* Figure out, how to parse relocations without loding the binary again
 * Add FLIRT signatures
 * Come up with more improvements for better bytecode readability